TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-pipelinestriggers.md

 		* Problem type: **Pipelines - Building and testing your application**
 		* Problem subtype: **Getting source code from repository into pipeline**

-* I have **other issues** with integrating my pipeline with Azure Repos, GitHub, BitBucket, or SVN.
+* I have **other issues** with integrating my pipeline with Azure Repos, GitHub, BitBucket, or Subversion.

 	- Please go back and change the problem type as follows:
 		* Problem type: **Pipelines - Building and testing your application**